maryi/CSCW-Project/ActivityLog.md

 * Make a review of GitHub -specially for new users
 * Review the project ideas from the google docs -Project presentations and written report are due on Oct.
 14th
   * Validate  our idea project with Peggy or Eirini.
+DONE
-  * Define roles and responsabilities with respect to the project.
+  * Define roles and responsabilities with respect to the project: DONE
+    * Michael and Krista will be more involved in the documentation and research tasks.
+    * Dustin, Eli and Maryi will be the technical support.
  * What should we include in the project presentation? how long should it be?
+   * OK: Peggy gave the guidelines in the class
-  * What should we include in the in the written report?
+ * What should we include in the in the written report
+   * OK: Peggy gave the guidelines in the class

+*TO-DOs before next meeting:*

+  *Maryi*: create resources on GitHub: a.
+Folder to keep personal activity log, b.
+Create a file to start listing the tools to be use in the project, c.
+Create app design -work with Eli

+  *Eli*: Create app design -work with Maryi, add technical information that you consider should be in the project proposal.

+  *Dustin*: Add technical information that you consider should be in the project proposal.

+  *Michael*: Start to edit the project proposal file -work with Krista

+  *Krista*: Start to edit the project proposal file -work with Michael

+  *For ALL*: Start to register your activities on the *personal activity log*

+**Next meeting:** Oct.
+12th 12:45 place: Virtual

+Agenda:

+* Make a review of app design
+* Review progress on project proposal
+* Define next steps for project presentation